-So, with the possibility of a historic moment on the horizon, let's take a look back at the Bucs 45-season history.
+So, with the possibility of even more historic moments on the horizon, let's take a look back at the Bucs 45-season history.

 How did the Buccaneers get their start?